htruong/htruong.github.io/hackable.md

 I tend to think that a more popular/widely supported device is often worth much more than a more performant but less widely supported.
 The amount of time you'll have to spend figure stuff out like toolchains and such can be much better spent optimizing the software, given the hardware can meet it.

 - I have a lot of **Raspberry Pi Zero W**s: The Pi Zero W is good enough, easy enough, cheap enough, versatile enough for many applications.
 It enables me to do a lot of things that I would otherwise not bothered to do.
 - **Arduino Uno** for certain applications, especially considering robotics.
 It is well supported, predictable, easy to transfer, easy to debug.
+I personally have the *Electron Asset tracker* and I haven't seen a board that is so well designed, documented and polished.
 - **Dell Chromebook 13** for personal laptop.
 It runs coreboot without the main ME modules.
 - **Netgear R6100** for my home WiFi router.
 It's fast, cheap and has plenty of RAM and NAND storage.